Why this Cajun classic is worth making at home

 Cajun shrimp and grits are spicier, smokier, and more rustic, while Creole shrimp and grits are milder, richer, and often include a tomato-based sauce.

 Shrimp and grits originated in the Lowcountry of South Carolina as a simple fisherman’s breakfast.
-Over time, it became a beloved Southern dish, especially in Louisiana, where it’s often spiced up with Cajun flavors and served for any meal of the day.
+Over time, it became a Southern staple, especially in Louisiana, where it’s often spiced up with Cajun flavors and served for any meal of the day.

-The secret to good grits is using stone-ground grits for the best texture and flavor.
-Cook them low and slow, stirring frequently to prevent clumping.
-Using a mix of broth and milk instead of just water adds richness, and finishing with butter (and cheese if you like) makes them extra creamy and delicious.
+Stone-ground grits, low and slow cooking, and stirring frequently to prevent clumping.
+Using a mix of broth and milk instead of just water adds richness, and finishing with butter and cheese makes them extra creamy.

 Tap stars to rate!